Do you wish you could get 1000s of legitimate Amazon reviews?

 A great idea when sourcing is to check out your

 If there’s a common thread, you’ve got an idea to improve on the product when you put out a version of your own.

 Selling a great product will not only help you get more

 Don’t go overboard with review requests

-There’s a temptation when sending review requests to send a bunch of emails or messages, until the customer finally gives in and writes a review.
+There’s a temptation when asking for reviews to send a bunch of emails or

 Don’t do this.

 You’re already asking a favor from your customer, to give their time to post a review for you.
 The last thing you want to do is turn the customer against you by pestering them over and over, asking for a review.
 Several things could happen: